Prevedere/prevedere-connector/demo/prevedere-connector-examples/README.md

 * Model Id: The UUID of the model to retrieve data for.
 * Cutoff: _<optional>_ The end date for the forecast.
 Useful for back testing a model.

-For more information about usage our documentation at https://github.com/Prevedere/Prevedere-Connector/doc/user-manual.adoc
+For more information about usage please read our documentation in /prevedere-connector/doc/user-manual.adoc

 # Reporting Issues